kindone/python-proptest/README.md

 ### Quick Start for Contributors

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/your-username/python-proptest.git`
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Install in development mode: `pip install -e ".[dev,docs]"`
+4. Set up development environment: `make install`
-4. Make your changes and add tests
+5. Make your changes and add tests
-5. Run the test suite: `pytest`
+6. Run quality checks: `make pre-commit`
+7. Ensure all tests pass: `make all-checks`
-6. Commit your changes: `git commit -m 'Add amazing feature'`
+8. Commit your changes: `git commit -m 'feat: add amazing feature'`
-7. Push to your branch: `git push origin feature/amazing-feature`
+9. Push to your branch: `git push origin feature/amazing-feature`
-8. Open a Pull Request
+10. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.